pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 ## Standard User

 - Must Have
-  - The typing tool must be available 24/7
-  - As long as the standard user is connected to WiFi, they must be able to use the typing tool
+  - The user must always be able to use the typing tool when they have a WiFi connection.
   - The typing tool must correctly generate text segments for the mode selected by the standard user (e.g. if "programmer" mode is selected, they consistently receive code to type and in the language they choose)
-  - If the system crashes on the user, the standard user's history must be saved
+  - If the system crashes on the user, the standard user's existing history or profile must not be corrupted.
   - If the standard user makes a typing error, the display must accurately detect and depict the error
-  - The standard's user metrics must be reported accurately, specifically, it will use the standard method of calculating metrics such as wpm and accuracy
+  - The standard user's metrics must be reported accurately, specifically; it will use the standard method of calculating metrics such as wpm and accuracy
-  - The standard user's data must be securely protected
+  - The standard user's data must be securely protected from unauthorized access.

 - Should Have
   - The various buttons for dictation mode (e.g. play and pause) should consistently perform the function assigned for the standard user